Stonebank/ActivityFinder/README.md

 Find various activity based on given coordinates

 # Requirements
-Machine containing at least JDK 14 installed
+Operating system with at least JDK 14 installed